En-ROADS User Guide

 Key Dynamics🔗

-• Overall efficiency is greater for electrified transport than for internal combustion engines–in general, less fuel is used to power transport with electricity than oil.
+• Efficiency.
+Overall efficiency is greater for electrified transport than for internal combustion engines–in general, less fuel is used to power transport with electricity than oil.

 Potential Co-Benefits of Encouraging Electrification🔗